Aston Martin DBS Superleggera

-The Aston Martin DBS Superleggera, also sold as the Aston Martin DBS, is a grand touring car produced by British manufacturer Aston Martin since 2018.
-In June 2018, Aston Martin unveiled the car as a replacement to the Vanquish that is based on the DB11 V12 but featuring modifications that differentiate it from the DB11 lineage.
-The DBS name was previously used for a model built from 1967 to 1972 and for the DB9-based DBS V12 between 2007 and 2012.
+The Aston Martin DBS Superleggera, also sold as the Aston Martin DBS, is a grand touring car produced by British manufacturer Aston Martin from 2018 to 2024.
+In June 2018, Aston Martin unveiled the car as a replacement to the second-generation Vanquish.
+It is based on the DB11 V12, but featuring modifications that differentiate it from the DB11 lineage.

+The DBS name was previously used for a model built from 1967 to 1972 and for the DB9-based DBS between 2007 and 2012.
 In addition, the car also uses the Superleggera name which is a reference to Carrozzeria Touring Superleggera, who helped Aston Martin develop their lightest grand tourers in the 1960s and 1970s.
+In September 2024, Aston Martin announced the third-generation Vanquish as the successor of the DBS Superleggera.